First, congratulations on choosing to learn Spanish!

 - You will be returned to the “Region & language” page

-Once you have followed these 7 steps, a new icon will appear next to the date and time on the bottom-right of your screen, on the language bar tab.
 Click on this icon to open a window listing the currently added languages.
-From here, you can select the language to change your keyboard’s settings.
+From here, you can select the language to change to a Spanish keyboard.

 What happens if I am working on someone else’s computer and I don’t want to mess with their keyboard settings?

 Don’t panic.
-I am going to explain to you how to type Spanish characters without changing the keyboard settings
+I am going to explain to you how to type Spanish characters without changing to Spanish keyboard settings

 Below I have gathered the main characters you will need if you want to type in Spanish: